Alive: Uruguay Plane Crash Survivors Savor Life 50 Years On - UrduPoint

 'Alive': Uruguay Plane Crash Survivors Savor Life 50 Years On

-Canelones, Uruguay, (UrduPoint / Pakistan Point News - 11th Oct, 2022 ) :The first night was the worst, Roy Harley recalls of the ten weeks he and other survivors of a plane crash 50 years ago managed to cling to life on an Andean glacier without food or shelter, and very little reason for hope.
+Montevideo, (UrduPoint / Pakistan Point News - 12th Oct, 2022 ) :The first night was the worst, Roy Harley recalls of the 10 weeks he and other survivors of a plane crash 50 years ago managed to cling to life on an Andean glacier without food or shelter, and very little reason for hope.

+Of the plane's 45 occupants, 16 made it home from the 72-day ordeal that became known as the "Miracle of the Andes".

+The only way to survive was to eat the flesh of the dead.
+But for Harley, a retired engineer now aged 70, that was not the worst of the nightmare made famous by the 1993 film "Alive".

 Many of them not yet 20 -- the plane was flying an amateur Uruguayan rugby team and family members to a match in Chile -- none were dressed for the cold.